syncfusion-content/javascript-docs/js/DropDownList/Appearance-and-Styling.md

-> **Note:** Images for this sample are available in ‘installed location /themes/images’ and you need to define images in mentioned CSS.
+N>  Images for this sample are available in ‘installed location /themes/images’ and you need to define images in mentioned CSS.
 Henceforth the images display.

 In an HTML page, add a &lt;input&gt; element to configure DropdownList widget